expo/expo/docs/versions/unversioned/guides/configuration.md

    - `icon`

-      Local path or remote url to an image to use for your app's icon.
-We recommend that you use a 512x512 png file with transparency.
+      Local path or remote url to an image to use for your app's icon on Android.
+If specified, this overrides the top-level `icon` key.
+We recommend that you use a 1024x1024 png file (transparency is recommended for the Google Play Store).
 This icon will appear on the home screen and within the Expo app.

+   - `playStoreUrl`

+      URL to your app on the Google Play Store, if you have deployed it there.
+This is used to link to your store page from your Expo project page if your app is public.

    - `permissions`

       List of permissions used by the standalone app.
 Remove the field to use the default list of permissions.

 	Example: `[ "CAMERA", "ACCESS_FINE_LOCATION" ]`.

 	You can specify the following permissions depending on what you need:

       - `ACCESS_COARSE_LOCATION`
       - `ACCESS_FINE_LOCATION`